project-growth/growth/README.md

 ```sh
 mysql.server start
 ```
-Run Schema file:
+From within the root directory, run Schema file:
 ```sh
 mysql -u root < server/schema.sql
 ```
 #### Client
-Build bundle for client, and keep running in terminal:
+From within the root directory, build bundle for client, and keep running in terminal:
 ```sh
 npm run compile
 ```
 #### Server
-Run server, and keep running in terminal:
+From within the root directory, run server, and keep running in terminal:
 ```sh
 npm start
 ```